 When a grade of Incomplete is not changed to a final grade by the designated date, the instructor will be notified by the Registrar.
 The grade will convert to an F at the close of the exam period of that term if no final grade has been submitted.
 Exceptions must be approved by the Vice President for Academic Affairs (VPAA).

-A student who chooses to withdraw from a class prior to the close of the Drop/Add period may do so without the course appearing on his or her official transcript in any form.
+A student who chooses to drop a class prior to the close of the Drop/Add period may do so without the course appearing on his or her official transcript in any form.
 The Drop/Add period will normally end one calendar week following the first day of classes (except in situations in which a class has not yet met, in which case the Drop/Add period will extend one day beyond the first meeting of that class or classes, but only for students enrolled in such classes).

 A student who chooses to withdraw from a class on or before the “Last Day to Withdraw with a ‘W’” will receive a “W” on his or her official transcript, regardless of standing in the class.
 The “Last Day to Withdraw with a ‘W’” will normally occur two weeks prior to the last day of classes of a regular semester-length course.
 This date is adjusted proportionately for shorter terms.